 Dehydration and salt (electrolyte) imbalance in the body.
-This is the most common complication.
+This is the most likely complication.
 It occurs if the water and salts that have been lost are not replaced by drinking enough fluids.
-If your child drinks well, then it is unlikely to occur, or is only likely to be mild and will soon recover as your child drinks.
+If your child drinks well, it is unlikely to occur, or is only likely to be mild and will soon recover as your child drinks.

 Lactose intolerance can sometimes occur for a period of time after rotavirus infection.
 It is known as 'secondary' or 'acquired' lactose intolerance.
 Your child's gut (intestine) lining can be damaged by the episode of gastroenteritis.
 This leads to a lack of an enzyme called lactase that is needed to help the body digest the milk sugar lactose.
-Lactose intolerance leads to bloating, tummy (abdominal) pain, wind and watery stools (faeces) after drinking milk.
+Lactose intolerance leads to bloating, tummy pain, wind and watery stools (faeces) after drinking milk.
 The condition gets better when the infection is over and the intestinal lining heals.

 Preventing spread of infection to others